GEMScienceTools/oq-mbtk/openquake/mbt/tools/fault_modeler/README.md

 ### Optional Parameters

-This is the list of optional parameters that can be passed as argument or in the configuration file (not yet available for the console):
+Several optional parameters can be passed as arguments or within the configuration file (not yet available as console flags):

 | Key | Description | Default |
 |:----|:------------|:--------|